gitlabhq/gitlabhq/doc/user/project/merge_requests/index.md

 ## Code quality diff

-> Included in [GitLab Enterprise Edition Starter][products].
+> Introduced in [GitLab Enterprise Edition Starter][products] 9.3.

-If you are using GitLab CI you can analyze your source code quality using Code Climate analyzer docker image.
-Then GitLab will show you how merge request changes source code quality right inside merge request widget.
+If you are using [GitLab CI][ci], you can analyze your source code quality using the [Code Climate][cc] analyzer [Docker image][cd].
+Going a step further, GitLab can show the Code Climate report right in the merge request widget area.

 [Read more about code quality diff.](code_quality_diff.md)